 Today, FEBC China is reaching millions through Liangyou Radio on websites, apps, or applets.
 In a nation where 989 million use the internet (200 million of whom are digital natives), digital is the way to go!

-Despite challenges and restrictions, such as chat channels being shut down or IPs blocked, there has been a phenomenal growth in listeners.
+Despite challenges and restrictions, such as chat channels being shut down or IPs being blocked, there has been phenomenal growth in listeners.
 Late last year there were over 23 million downloads of the programs!
 FEBC China is feeding the spiritually hungry with 200 hours of programs each month, including broadcasts in seven ethnic languages; plus, Liangyou Theological Seminary equips local believers online for ministry.